 FAMS 3102/THEO 3102 Holistic Sexuality (3).
 This course is a theological and biopsychosocial-spiritual investigation into human sexuality.
 Issues discussed in this course include, though are not limited to, characteristics of healthy and unhealthy sexual relationships, interpersonal dynamics of sexual intimacy, gender, marriage, and sexual orientation.
 Students will learn the art of theological reflection and worldview analysis as they explore sexuality in both ancient and modern contexts and address human sexuality from value-respectful positions.
 Additional attention will be given to investigating attitudes, behaviors, and decision-making as an expression of their understanding.
-Prerequisite: THEO 2303 Biblical Interpretation.
+Prerequisite: THEO 2XXX THEO Study 1 and THEO 2303 Biblical Interpretation (not applicable for A.S.
+Health Science)

 FAMS 3310 Family & Community Resource Management (3).
 This course focuses on individual and family use of resources, including time, energy, material possessions, and environment.
 The roles of the church and Christian community are discussed, and students engage strategies for assessing and maximizing the influence of these resources.
-Prerequisite: FAMS 2203 Human Development.

 FAMS 3410 Parent Education & Guidance (3).
 Students identify and discuss how parents teach, guide, and influence children and adolescents, as well as the changing nature, dynamics, and needs of the parent-child relationship across the lifespan.
 Topics include significant childcare, work, media, and community issues, as well as communication techniques, values clarification, learning principles, disciplinary techniques, family dynamics, diverse family forms and functions, and a theological perspective on parenting children.
-Prerequisite: FAMS 2203 Human Development.
+Prerequisite: FAMS 2203 Human Development or EPSY 2112 Educational Psychology.

 FAMS 3520 Family Law & Public Policy (3).
 This course examines historical and current trends in contemporary American society as they relate to community and family life.
 Significant attention is given to social and public policy as it intersects with issues of diversity and the impact these have on individual and family life.
 This course examines legal issues, policies, and laws influencing the well-being of families.
 It provides an understanding of policy processes, distinguishes between lobbying, policy evaluation, analysis, education, and advocacy.
 Students identify current law, public policy and initiatives, and the influence these have on services to community and family.
-Prerequisite: FAMS 2203 Human Development.